OpenDirective/opendirective.github.io/_posts/2022-01-16-json-data-file-collections-in-jekyll.md

 - the data and initial HTML are directly embedded into the HTML files
 - we can use Jekyll `includes` to modularise the code

-At build time we would like to:
+So at build time we would like to:

 - access the files as a collection
 - sort the collection on a specific item field - eg name